Fortinet FortiOS - Credentials Disclosure (CVE-2018-13379)

 CrowdSec has been tracking this vulnerability and its exploits since 9th of December 2021.

-Based on data from the CrowdSec network, nearly all observed exploitation of CVE-2018-13379 is fully opportunistic, with attackers indiscriminately scanning the entire internet.
-These attacks are automated and lack any form of target selection or reconnaissance.
+CrowdSec network data shows that most actors exploiting CVE-2018-13379 rely on broad, untargeted scans with minimal filtering.
+The activity is largely automated and opportunistic in nature.
 Telemetry from the CrowdSec network also shows that exploitation activity for CVE-2018-13379 remains steady week-over-week.
 Attack volumes are consistent with long-term trends, indicating sustained interest from threat actors.
 CVE-2018-13379 continues to be an active part of the threat landscape and will likely remain this way for the forseeable future.

 Observed exploitation attempts often target URLs that include /remote/fgt_lang?lang=/../.